Swiftgram/TDLibFramework/README.md

 ## Releases
 You can find latest releases at [Releases](https://github.com/Swiftgram/TDLibFramework/releases) page.

-You can request tdlib version update with an [Issue](https://github.com/Swiftgram/TDLibFramework/issues)

 ## Build
 You can find more about build process in [Github Actions](.github/workflows/ci.yml) file.